badmotorfinger/git-psradar/README.md

 ## Why

-The most useful prompt I have seen for working with git repositories, I just had to have it!
+[git-radar](https://github.com/michaeldfallen/git-radar) is the most useful bash prompt I have used for working with git repositories, I just had to have it in PowerShell!

 ### Standard prompt